How To Do an RV Walkaround

 About Contributor

-Before packing up and leaving a campsite, you want to make sure you haven’t forgotten anything.
+Before packing up and leaving a campsite, you must ensure you haven’t forgotten anything.
 Running through this departure checklist is called an RV walk-around.
 Learning how to do an RV walk-around is essential before you hit the road.
-This includes checking for patio furniture or outdoor decor left outside and making sure your awnings and TV antenna are retracted.
+This includes checking for patio furniture or outdoor decor left outside and ensuring your awnings and TV antenna are retracted.

-Leaving belongings behind on your camping trip, or leaving compartments unlocked can ruin a perfectly good trip and cause unnecessary delays because you have to retrace your steps.
-Many experienced RVers have made these mistakes at least once.
-But having an RV checklist will prevent it from becoming a nasty habit.
+Leaving belongings behind on your camping trip or leaving compartments unlocked can ruin a perfectly good trip and cause unnecessary delays because you must retrace your steps.
+Many experienced RVers have made these mistakes at least once, but having an RV road trip checklist will prevent them from becoming a nasty habit.

 Here are a few things to avoid before setting off so that your journey is just as fun as your destination: